Internal email sent to all Lovesac employees: Dec 23, 2015

 I got to spend this past weekend in Orange County, California-one of my favorite places on the planet (having lived in Huntington Beach, opening up Lovesac stores circa 2002).
 I’m flattered to have been invited there to deliver a speech to the NGLV (Next Generation Laser Focused Visionaries) a group of young entrepreneurs, some of who are already making six-figure incomes while still in their teens!
 Events like these often require the services of individuals who make motivational speeches for a living, much like sports speakers.

 I call this speech, “Get Off the Couch.”
 This is because I believe that the big divide-the major difference between entrepreneurs and people who wish they had their own business is that entrepreneurs actually get off the couch, usually right then, and go make something happen.
+Whether it be that they buy snapchat shares, or meet that start-up company, they have the motivation to always be thinking about their next move, their next deal.
+They do this by getting things like Your Virtual Office London yourvirtualofficelondon.co.uk for registered offices, researching their product and the other brands that do the same product, and going out and pitching their ideas to big companies and businesses.
 Entrepreneurs do this over and over again in business and in life.
 They’re always (actually) doing something-not just talking about it.
 For example, most of the technology that hides behind businesses – you never hear of it.
 Take Zenefits and their software to ensure ACA Compliance.
 I hate to imagine how many businesses are not ACA Compliance, but you never hear it spoke about in entrepreneurial circles.

 I typically incorporate a whole slew of “Shawnisms” into the telling of “my Lovesac story” with the purpose of making the entrepreneurial journey real and actionable for everybody.
 I think that the Lovesac story really resonates with just about anyone because it is so simple.
 I am not a computer programmer or even industrial engineer.
 I just thought it would be funny to make a really big beanbag, and I did it.
 Anyone can do that.